 If you are considering making a Will, please visit Planning Your Will which offers some guidance to assist you set up Purdys Solicitors in 2003.
 She is sole principal Solicitor and Director of the firm.
 Karen graduated in Law from Trinity College, Cambridge and then studied at the College of Law in Guildford and qualified as a solicitor in 1999.
 She has practical and academic experience of Wills, Inheritance Tax and Trust Law, having been a co-author of legal texts and is also a Member of STEP, the Society of Trust and Estate Practitioners

-Also, Karen is a Committee Member and former Chairman of the Solicitor Sole Practitioners Group (SPG) and was a Trustee of Fledglings charity for disabled children.
+Also, Karen is a former Chairman of the Solicitor Sole Practitioners Group (SPG) and was a Trustee of Fledglings charity for disabled children.
 Karen has given presentations and seminars regarding Wills for an accountancy firm and an international insurance company.
 She has also been interviewed and quoted by Reuters regarding Inheritance Tax and has had a number of items published in the Law Society's Gazette, including being featured in their “My Legal Life” series.

 is a solicitor who qualified in 1993, so has many years of experience with bereaved families, Executors and Administrators who is able to help you through the difficult and sometimes complex times ahead.
 She is a solicitor with many years of experience in Wills and the administration of estates (Probate) and is a member of Solicitors for the Elderly